-One of the core activities of Beta phase will be the extension of the proposed decomposition problem to a hierarchical setting.
+Another activity of Beta phase will be the extension of the proposed decomposition problem to a multilevel hierarchical setting.
 This will allow to create bigger prosumers pools.
 For example, prosumers in the low voltage grid can be aggregated with prosumers in the medium voltage grid.
 While this extension is conceptually easy, optimization and communication strategies must be carefully designed in order to bound the required computational time.